1. COLLECTION OF PERSONAL INFORMATION

 (ii) members' sporting histories and achievements;

 to relevant sporting organisations and corresponding sporting clubs.
-This information is required to enable the organisation of competitions, events, providing trophies and awards and otherwise assisting the operational requirements of the relevant Sporting Sections and Special Interest Groups.
+This information is required to enable the organisation of competitions, events, providing trophies and awards and otherwise assisting the operational requirements of the relevant Special Interest Groups and Sporting Sections.

-- Patrons means any ticket holders, AFL members, AFL club members, hospitality guests or visitors to any facility or venue owned, operated or managed by the MCC from time to time, including the MCG, Yarra Park, Australian Sports Museum and Albert Ground, as well as customers of certain facilities such as the Hugh Trumble Café, Paddock Café and 'roof experience' customers.
+Patrons means any ticket holders, AFL members, AFL club members, hospitality guests or visitors to any facility or venue owned, operated or managed by the MCC from time to time, including the MCG, Yarra Park, Australian Sports Museum, MCC Kew Sports Club and Albert Ground, as well as customers of certain facilities such as the Hugh Trumble Café, Paddock Café and 'roof experience' customers.

-- Suppliers means contractors, Business Partners, third party suppliers (such as security contractors, venue management contractors and other providers of goods or services to the MCC and its facilities) and sponsors.
+Suppliers means MCC contractors, Business Partners, third party suppliers (such as security contractors, first aid contractors, venue management contractors and other providers of goods or services to the MCC and its facilities) and sponsors.